Response Matrix Estimation in Unfolding Differential Cross Sections: Effect of the estimated response matrix on the unfolded spectrum

 While the quality of the estimated response matrix based on the plug-in estimator (Section \ref{sec:plug_in_estimator}) is generally better compared to the naive histogram estimator (Section \ref{sec:naive_estimator}), a natural question to ask is how this affects the final unfolded spectrum.
 Does a better estimated response matrix automatically lead to a better unfolded point estimator?
 To answer this question, we compute the Tikhonov-regularized estimator \eqref{eq:Tikhonov} and D'Agostini estimator \eqref{eq:EM} of $\bm{\lambda}$ with the estimated response matrix plugged in, i.e.,

 The sample size of the Monte Carlo sample for estimating the response matrix is the same as before with $N=100{,}000$.
-The sample size of the experimental data for constructing the histogram $\bm{y}$ is 1{,}000{,}000, mimicking a typical situation at the LHC where the available MC sample is smaller than the experimental sample.
+The sample size of the experimental data for constructing the histogram $\mathbf{y}$ is 1{,}000{,}000, mimicking those situations at the LHC where the available MC sample is smaller than the experimental sample.
 The performance of the estimators is compared using the bin-wise mean-squared error (MSE)

 where $\hat{\lambda}_j^{l}$ is the $j$th bin of the unfolded estimator in the $l$th simulation.
 The MSE is computed using $M=1{,}000$ simulations.
 That is, for each simulation, we generate 100{,}000 pairs of Monte Carlo data to estimate the response matrix and 1{,}000{,}000 smeared data points to unfold.